 Just off the Mainline to Paris – Folkestone’s Connections

-Folkestone is well connected.
-It’s a highly desirable business and residential location with easy access to the M20 to London and Dover.
+Folkestone’s connections make it a highly desirable business and residential location.
+With easy access to the M20 to London and Dover.
 You can get to London in 52 minutes via High Speed 1 and cross the channel in 35 minutes.

 “Folkestone and Hythe district is an attractive location which creates an offer that surpasses the expectations of many investors and businesses.”
 Kent Property Market Report.